g-style/jsdoc2component/README.md

-**JSDoc2Component** is a CLI tool that parses JSDoc file and generates ouput file based on a [EJS](http://ejs.co/) template file.
+**JSDoc2Component** is a CLI tool that parses JSDoc file and generates ouput file based on a [EJS](http://ejs.co/) template.

-Very often we have to write routine code.
-It begins with JSDoc annotations:
+Often we have to write routine code.
+Usually it begins with JSDoc annotations.
 ```js
 /**
  * Some description of the model.